 Families who need help can contact the Salvation Army.
-The Santa Barbara Corps center provides aid to residents, unemployed, seniors, and families who find themselves in a crisis situation.
+The Santa Barbara Corps center provides financial aid for bills, housing, food and transportation (among other services).
+They offer support to residents, unemployed, seniors, immigrants, and families who find themselves in a crisis situation.

 Emergency assistance and services is offered by the Salvation Army to Santa Barbara families who are in a crisis, or facing a short term financial hardship.
 Individuals can receive aid including clothing, food, referral and general guidance and information.
 When funding is available, rent and utility bill assistance may be paid out in limited quantities.